fauziyyanura/travel-landing-app/README.md

 ```
 3\. **Open in a Browser:**
-Open index.html in your preferred browser to view the mobile version of the website.
+Open index.html in your preferred browser to view the mobile and desktop version of the website.

 ```sh
 Open index.html